 Average earnings are determined from gross wages.
 Basically, it is the average of the earnings for the last completed quarter.
 This means that if the average earnings at the end of September, for example, are considered, the quarter April to June is assessed.
 If the end of October is addressed, then July to September is assessed, etc.

 Calculators for calculating severance pay can also be found on the internet.
 Here, you just need to enter how long your employment lasted, whether there was a medical termination, and then you need to know your gross pay and the number of hours worked in the last three months.
 All this information can be found on your payslip.
+The severance calculator will calculate your severance more or less accurately so that you have at least a rough idea of what you are entitled to.

 Severance pay is subject to ordinary income tax.
 The amount of severance pay is added to your other income in the month and taxed at 15%.

-The severance pay amounts are set as a minimum.
+The amounts of severance pay are set as a minimum.
 Therefore, no one and nothing prevents an employer from paying an employee a higher severance payment, possibly in cases other than those provided for in the Labour Code.
 However, the employer must comply with the minimums set out in the table in any event.

 The basic rule is that an employee is not entitled to severance pay if he or she resigns or resigns during the probationary period.
 There is no entitlement to severance pay even if the employee works under a performance or employment agreement.

-Thirdly, there is no entitlement to severance pay if the employer terminates the employment for other reasons, such as gross misconduct.
+Thirdly, there is no right to severance pay if the employer terminates the employment for other reasons, such as gross misconduct.
 In such a case, you will not be entitled to severance pay even if you have previously been given notice of termination of employment, for example for redundancy.

 Severance pay is mutually beneficial, especially because it is not subject to social security and health insurance contributions (this does not apply to taxation, as mentioned above).
 In practice, this means that the employer saves and the employee gets more.
 This applies not only to the minimum amount of severance pay specified in the law, but also to the total severance pay you and your employer agree on.